Skip to main content

 Initial site work began in early March of 2024, including setting up erosion control and wetland protection, with grading, filling, utility installation, and paving work coming soon after.

-Civil work including soil compaction, finished grading, utilities and paving were underway and take several months.
-Building foundation work will also take place, with building construction currently estimated for 2025.
+Civil work including soil compaction, finished grading, utilities and paving are underway and take several months.
+Building construction is in process and nearing completion.

 The proposed buildings are all about 40 feet in height, with loading docks on two sides and office spaces / pedestrian entries on both corners.
 (Building D only has truck loading on one side.)
 The buildings will be concrete with glass windows at the corners.
 Buildings will have metal siding accents.
 In short, the buildings will look like other warehouse buildings in the region.